 Alpha Omega-Henry Schein Cares Holocaust Survivors Oral Health Program

-There are over 800,000 Holocaust survivors living in the United States today, and nearly one-third live at or below the poverty level.
+There are approximately 80,000 Holocaust survivors living in the United States today, and nearly one-third live at or below the poverty level.
 Access to care and support services grows more critical as this population ages and becomes susceptible to compounding health issues.
 Survivors often have special oral health considerations.
 Many experienced prolonged nutritional deprivation and received little or no dental care throughout their childhoods, compromising their lifelong oral health.
 In 2015, Henry Schein Cares and Alpha Omega International Dental Society responded to this need by launching the Alpha Omega-Henry Schein Cares Holocaust Survivors Oral Health Program.
 This program provides pro bono oral care to the most economically vulnerable Holocaust survivors, in addition to individuals of any faith who are survivors of Nazi persecution and meet the eligibility requirements of the program.
 The scope of treatment is wide and comprehensive, ranging from emergency care to restorative, endodontic, periodontal, oral surgery, and prosthetic treatment—all expertly delivered free of charge by Alpha Omega’s participating members.

 The Alpha Omega Henry Schein Cares Holocaust Survivors Oral Health program was created in response to the White House’s 2014 call to action to develop innovative public-private partnerships to help Holocaust survivors.
 Henry Schein Cares is happy to provide in-kind services as part of this innovative collaboration across sectors.
 Since its inception, the program has provided nearly 1,600 Holocaust survivors across North America with pro bono dental care valued at over $3.8 million.
 By increasing Holocaust survivors’ access to oral care, the program seeks to significantly enhance their overall quality of life.

 University of British Columbia